| | | | | | | |

 10. Cool Completely

-Let the muffins cool for at least 10 minutes in the muffin mold before removing them to finish cooling on the wire rack before eating or serving.
+Let the gluten-free dairy-free blueberry muffins cool for at least 10 minutes in the muffin mold before removing them to finish cooling on the wire rack.
+Now go and enjoy the best gluten-free blueberry muffins ever!

 Dish by Dish Tips/Tricks:

-- Make Mini Muffins: If you prefer to make mini muffins, simple divide the batter between the cups of a mini muffin mold, and bake for 15 to 20 minutes (or until a toothpick inserted in the middle comes out clean).
+• Make Mini Muffins: If you prefer to make mini muffins, simple divide the batter between the cups of a 24-cup mini muffin pan, and bake for 15 to 20 minutes (or until a toothpick inserted in the middle comes out clean).
 You’ll get 24 mini muffins instead of the 12 regular ones.

-- Make Jumbo Muffins: If you prefer the Starbucks jumbo muffin-size, simple divide the batter between the cups of a jumbo muffin mold, and bake for 45 to 50 minutes, or until a toothpick inserted in the middle comes out clean.
+• Make Jumbo Muffins: If you prefer the Starbucks jumbo muffin-size, simply divide the batter between the cups of a 6-cup jumbo muffin pan, and bake for 45 to 50 minutes, or until a toothpick inserted in the middle comes out clean.
 You’ll get 6 jumbo muffins instead of the 12 regular ones.

-- Add a Touch of Citrus: If you’ve like to add a little hint of citrus, you could add 1 teaspoon of lemon zest to the batter.
+• Add a Touch of Citrus: If you’ve like to add a little hint of citrus, you could add 1 teaspoon of lemon zest and 1 tablespoon of lemon juice to the batter.

 Recipe FAQs:

-To store these easy blueberry muffins, place the cooled muffins in an airtight container and store in the refrigerator for up to 1 week.
+To store these easy blueberry muffins, place the cooled gluten and dairy free blueberry muffins in an airtight container and store in the refrigerator for up to 1 week.

 To freeze, place the cooled blueberry muffins in a freezer-safe container or freezer bag and freeze for up to 2 months.
 To reheat, you can either warm up the muffins in the oven or microwave.

-Yes, you can also use frozen blueberries if you don’t have fresh berries on hand.
+Yes, you can also use frozen blueberries in this gf blueberry muffin recipe if you don’t have fresh berries on hand.
 In this case, there’s no need to defrost them – simply use them directly.

 P.S.
 If you try this recipe, I’d love for you to leave a star rating below, and/or a review in the comment section further down the page.
 I always appreciate your feedback.
 Be sure to check out my entire Recipe Index for all the recipes on the blog.
 You can also follow me on Pinterest, Facebook or Instagram!
 Sign up for my Email List to get fresh recipes in your inbox each week!